Tutor Handbook

 codeofethics

-2. I understand that my role as a tutor will never be to do the tutee’s work for him or her.
+2. I understand that my role as a tutor will never be to do the tutee’s work for them.

 3. I understand that my ultimate goal is to assist my tutee in becoming an independent learner.